-- ISBN: 978-971-92915-9-6 (as of January 17, 2018) - a.
+- 120.4.
+Guidelines on the Use of the Library.
+The following shall be observed by library users: - a.
 All registered and bona fide students of EVSU are required to have their borrower's card. - b.
 Students must present their borrower's card when availing of library services. - c.
 Students will be held accountable for all the books they signed for.
 They must return the books borrowed right after use. - d.
 Users shall be allowed to take out 3 book titles for the same subject for three days from the General Circulation Section.
 However, if the said book is the only copy, it shall be allowed for overnight use only. - e.
 The return of library materials loaned out are as follows: - 1.
 Photocopying ----- after 30 minutes - 2.
 Overnight Loans --- before 9:00 AM of the following day - 3.
 Three Days Loan --- before 9:00 AM on due date - f.
 Any borrower who misses or fails to return a book within seven days after the date due or recall shall either replace it within thirty (30) days or pay its current market value, plus processing fee of Twenty Pesos (Php20.00). - g.
 Anyone caught tearing or mutilating pages from books as well as caught taking out books without proper recording at the circulation front desk shall be subjected to disciplinary action or punishment ranging from suspension and expulsion.

-Section 120.
+Section 121.
 Administrative Support Services. - The University shall ensure effective and efficient provision of administrative support services to make the University conducive for learning and interaction among students subject to the policies, standards and requirements prescribed under existing laws, rules and regulations.